 To CoT or not to CoT?
 Chain-of-thought helps mainly on math and symbolic reasoning

-Zayne Sprague, Fangcong Yin, Juan Diego Rodriguez, Dongwei Jiang, Manya Wadhwa, Prasann Singhal, Xinyu Zhao, Xi Ye, Kyle Mahowald, and Greg Durrett. arXiv 2024.
+Zayne Sprague, Fangcong Yin, Juan Diego Rodriguez, Dongwei Jiang, Manya Wadhwa, Prasann Singhal, Xinyu Zhao, Xi Ye, Kyle Mahowald, and Greg Durrett.
+Proceedings of ICLR 2025.

 Learning to Refine with Fine-Grained Natural Language Feedback